Codersworld-23/Richter_Victors-Cosmoquake_Analyzer/Main/Readme.md

 2. **Fourier Transform**: Converts seismic data into the frequency domain, discarding irrelevant negative frequencies and keeping only the useful data.
 3. **Feature Extraction**: Key features such as max velocity, frequency-weighted velocity, mean velocity, and area under the curve are extracted to reduce data size.
 4. **Classification**: A Random Forest Classifier with boosting is used to classify the seismic events, with a focus on rare cases like shallow quakes.

-## Files

-- `Moonquakes.csv`: Sample custom training data generated from NASA's Apollo mission data (post feature engineering).
-- `moonquake_model.joblib`: Pretrained Random Forest Classifier model.
-- `Training and preparation code.ipynb`: Notebook containing the source code for training the model.
-- `Testcaseandinputprocess.ipynb`: Notebook containing the final code for testing and predicting seismic events using preprocessed test files.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.